 Dynamic range is the difference between the softest and the loudest sounds represented.
 We measure the difference in decibels (dB).
 For the human ear, 90 dB is the least dynamic range it can perceive.
 Hence, it is advisable to record digital audio with a dynamic range of more than 90 dB.
 This dynamic range allows for softer sounds to be amplified for maximum fidelity.

-It is crucial to note that recording of low-level signals isn’t able to use all the available bit depth.
+It is crucial to note that the recording of low-level signals isn’t able to use all the available bit depth.
 The loss of resolution isn’t merely re-capturable by normalizing or raising the overall level of a digital waveform.

 The most common sample formats and their respective dynamic range include: